segabl/pd2-useful-bots/README.md

 ## Changes

-* Bots will now fully count for game balancing, so 4 bots will result in the same enemy spawns as 4 players instead of only 3
+* Bots will now fully count for game balancing, so 1 player + 3 bots will result in the same enemy spawns as 4 players